conestack/treibstoff/docs/source/ajax.rst

     </a>

-Perform actions
+Perform Actions
 ---------------

 An action performs a JSON request to the server and modifies the DOM tree as defined.

-treibstoff expects a resource (i.e a zope/pyramid view or some script) named ``ajaxaction`` on server.
+Treibstoff expects a resource (i.e a zope/pyramid view or some script) named ``ajaxaction`` on server.
 Resource is called on target url with target query parameters.
-Three additional arguments are passed:
+The following additional arguments are passed:

 **ajax.action**
-    name of the action
+    Name of the action.

 **ajax.selector**
-    given selector must be added to response.
+    Given selector must be added to response.
 Can be ``NONE``, which means that no markup is manipulated after action (useful i.e. in combination with continuation operations).

 **ajax.mode**
-    the manipulation mode.
+    The DOM manipulation mode.
 Either ``inner`` or ``replace`` or ``NONE`` (see above).

+**ajax.overlay-uid**
+    This parameter gets additionally set if performing an overlay operation.

 The resource is responsible to return the requested resource as a JSON response in the format as follows: